 - Motor Skills

 Patients affected by stroke and certain neurological disorders may have physical impairments in addition to communication challenges.
-So, the choice of AAC devices for adults should depend on whether they will be able to navigate the system without difficulty.
+So, the choice of AAC devices should depend on whether they will be able to navigate the system without difficulty.

 For ambulatory patients, a portable and reliable system such as a robust AAC app whose features support specific motor issues might be the best option.
 For those who may have trouble swiping the screen, or touching and selecting smaller buttons, it is important to choose apps where icon sizes, speed, navigation options, and screen parameters can be customized easily.